 • Learn more about our commitment to accountability.

 The Founders Society is an honorary society created by the Alzheimer's Association to recognize and thank those who make a bequest or lifetime gift.
 As a Founders Society member, you are entitled to these special benefits:

 • News about advances in Alzheimer's research, prevention, caregiving and advocacy efforts to make the Alzheimer’s crisis a national priority

 • Timely updates on how substantial estate planning and tax changes may affect you

 • The opportunity to take an active role in awareness and advocacy campaigns

 By informing us of your plan using our Letter of Intent (PDF), you will automatically be enrolled in this prestigious society.

-Our online gift calculator may help you determine how different planned gifts would fit into your financial strategy.
+There are many ways to leave a legacy to the Alzheimer’s Association.
+Our online resources may help you determine how different planned gifts would fit into your financial strategy.

-For additional information, please contact Rebecca Stibbe, vice president, development:
+For additional information, please contact Temma Shankman, Individual Giving Manager:

 By email: firstname.lastname@example.org